schpet/changelog/README.md

 ### adding entries

-add a new entry to the unreleased section (requires --type flag):
+add a new entry to the unreleased section:

 ```
 $ changelog add "new api endpoint for users" --type added